 network interface modify -vserver Cluster -lif lif_name –home-port port_name

 Remove the old ports from the Cluster broadcast domain:

 network port broadcast-domain remove-ports -ipspace Cluster -broadcast-domain Cluster ‑ports node4:e0d

 Verify that node4 has rejoined quorum:

 cluster show -node node4 -fields health

 Adjust the broadcast domains hosting your cluster LIFs and node-management/cluster-management LIFs.
-Ensure that each broadcast domain contains the correct ports.
+Confirm that each broadcast domain contains the correct ports.
 A port cannot be moved between broadcast domains if it is hosting or is home to a LIF so you may need to migrate and modify the LIFs as shown in the following steps: